 Teachers also report appreciating gifts of the harder stuff, such as a bottle of tequila.
-Attach a humorous note that says something like, “This is for putting up with my kid.”
-Or if you like this theme but would rather not give an actual bottle of liquor, a holiday-themed box of cocktail mixers also shows how much you appreciate what teachers go through.
+Like with the wine, attach a humorous note that says something like, “This is for putting up with my kid.”
+Or if you like this theme but would rather not give an actual bottle of liquor, a box of cocktail mixers also shows how much you appreciate what teachers go through.

 If you’re reluctant to give your kid’s teacher a bottle of booze, another idea is liquor-infused candy.
 Unlike some other candies that are merely flavored, Sugarfina’s Champagne gummy bears are infused with real Dom Pérignon.

 Chocolates top almost everyone’s list of favorites.
 To make this an extra-special gift of gratitude, go for the good stuff, like a holiday bag of Ghirardelli squares.
 Or try a chocolate squares gift pack from Dylan’s Candy Bar.
 It includes 18 pieces of chocolate with flavors like caramel, s’mores, cookies and cream, and toffee crunch.